05th Jun 2018 by Adjust

-If you or one of your employees has been identified as having dyslexia, dyspraxia, ADHD or autism, you may have heard about workplace assessments.
-A workplace assessment, sometimes called an employment or employee assessment, is a session where an employee, employer and an assessor will meet together in person and an assessor will ask questions about the employee’s role, in order to find ways to best support the employee at work.
+If you or one of your employees has been identified as having dyslexia, dyspraxia, ADHD or autism, you may have heard about neurodiversity workplace assessments.
+A neurodiveristy workplace assessment is a series of meetings where an employee, employer and an assessor will meet together in person and an assessor will ask questions about the employee’s role, in order to find ways to best support the employee at work.
 A written report is then given to the employer, with details of relevant adjustments that can be made.
 A workplace assessment is not a ‘test’ of the employee or employer but designed to create a more positive working environment for the employee, their manager and their colleagues.

 What are the benefits of a workplace assessment?